qmd-lab/scheduled-docs/README.md

 ### Schedule yaml file

 The structured description of the document schedule found in `_quarto.yml` is useful for automatically populating an html version of the schedule for display on a website.
 For that purpose, this extension writes a separate yaml file to `scheduled-docs_files/schedule.yml` that can be read into an EJS template.
 [Read the Quarto docs](https://quarto.org/docs/websites/website-listings-custom.html#metadata-file-listings) to learn more about populating an EJS template using a yaml file.

+If you supply your documents as a simple array under the `scheduled-docs:docs` key, it is that array that will be written into `scheduled-docs_files/schedule.yml`.
+Alternatively you can put your `docs` under `scheduled-docs:schedule` as a simple array.
+Each item in this array can contain either arrays or objects with keys and values, presumably at least one of which is a `docs` array.
+This flexibility allows you to write a nested schedule that captures all of the information that you'd like to send to `schedule.yml` while still maintaining the scheduled docs functionality for any documents found under a `docs` key.
+See "Things to try number 5" for an example.

 To inspect the structure of the yaml file, add `debug: true` under the `scheduled-docs` key to retain `scheduled-docs_files/schedule.yml` after rendering.